yenamnl/Bin-It-To-Win-It/README.md

 ### I.  Project Overview 🔍
->***Bin It To Win It*** is a waste management system that encourages proper waste disposal and recycling.
+>***Bin It To Win It*** encourages proper waste disposal and recycling.
 The project focuses on providing residents with a simple and efficient way to manage their waste, track their recycling efforts, and earn discounts for their environmentally conscious actions.
-The system allows residents to register, log in, add recyclable waste, calculate discounts based on the amount and type of waste added, and display a summary of their efforts.
-The system also provides helpful tips on waste sorting and reduction, contributing to environmental sustainability.
+The program allows residents to register, log in, add recyclable waste, calculate discounts based on the amount and type of waste added, and display a summary of their efforts.
+The program also provides helpful tips on waste sorting and reduction, contributing to environmental sustainability.
 <hr style="width: 50%; height: 1px; background-color: #4CAF50; border: none; margin: 20px auto;">

 ### II.
 Application of Python Concepts and Libraries 🐍